J4NN0/j4nn0-b0t/README.md

     - /delmsg \<topic>: to delete a your message that you posted in that topic
     - /tagmsg: to check if someone tag you in a topic or message (tag in telegram: @username)
     - /personalmsg: to see all messages you sent

-- ⚠ Data store ⚠
-    - Work in progress ...

 - 🔀 Random value
     - /random \<number>: it will return a random number in range(0, number)